 Type of Fee Base and Rate Date of Last Disposition

-Creation Increase
+Type of Lee Creation Increase

 Citrus Inspection Fees for inspection of citrus 1949 2008 Citrus Inspection

 grade and maturity in Trust Fund

 continuous inspection packing

 houses, inspection for pounds

 solid and brix acid levels at

 processing plants, inspection of

 imported fruit at terminal

 markets.

 Citrus Licenses Each applicant that qualifies for 1949 Citrus Inspection

 a citrus fruit dealer's license Trust Fund

 must pay a \$25 per shipping

 season license fee.
 A \$10 per

 shipping season registration fee

 is required for each agent of the

 licensed citrus fruit dealer.

 Gas and Kerosene An inspection fee of one-eighth 1919 General Inspection

 Inspection cent per gallon is assessed on all Trust Fund

 1. 1 / 1

 gasoline, kerosene (except when

 used as aviation turbine fuel),

 and #1 fuel oil for sale or use in

 this state.

 Produce Dealers A license is required before 1941 2006 General Inspection

 Licenses conducting business as a dealer Trust Fund

 in agricultural products.
 The

 license fee may not exceed

 \$500.

 Pesticide Licenses A license is required for a 1975 2009 General Inspection

 pesticide applicator that uses or Trust Fund

 supervises the use of restricted

 use pesticides.
 The license fee

 varies by type of applicant.

 Professional Surveyors A license is required from the 1994 General Inspection

-and Mappers Licenses department for a professional to 1001 Trust Fund
+department for a professional to 1774 Trust Fund

+and Mappers Licenses Trust Fulla

-una mappers Erecuses practice surveying and mapping 1100010010
+practice surveying and mapping

 in the state.
 The initial license

 fee shall not exceed \$200.
+1005 2007

 Fairs and Expos Permits Fees are established by rule to 1986 2005 General Inspection

-Tans and Expos I clinits cover the costs and expenditures 1700 2003 Trust Fund
+cover the costs and expenditures Trust Fund

-associated with the Bureau of Trust rund
+associated with the Bureau of

 Fair and Rides Inspection.

 Weights & Measures Fees are established to 2009 General Inspection

-Instruments and Devices 2009 Trust Fund

-Commercial Use Permits administer permits for the use Trust rund
+Instruments and Devices administer permits for the use Trust Fund

-Commercial Use Permits of various weights & measures instruments and devices.
+Commercial Use Permits of various weights & measures

+instruments and devices.
 The

 permit fee is based on the

 manufacturer's rated capacity,

 device design, or use and

 whether measuring by an inch,

-T 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 pound, or the metric equivalent.
-2000 C II :
+pound, or the metric equivalent.

 Fruit and Vegetable When requested by the shipper, 2008 General Inspection

 Inspection the department will furnish car Trust Fund

-lot inspections of fruits,
+lot inspections of fruits, 1100010010

 vegetables, nuts, grains, and

 other agricultural products at

 shipping point.
 The expense of

 the inspection is paid by the

 shipper in the form of

-inspection fees.
+Earl Desistantian inspection fees.
+1005 2009 Cananal Insurantian

-Feed Registration Each distributor of commercial 1905 2008 General Inspection
+Feed Registration Each distributor of commercial 1905 2008 General Inspection Trust Fund

-feed must annually obtain a Trust Fund
+feed must annually obtain a Trust rund

 master registration for each

 brand that will be distributed in

 the state.
 The registration fee is

 determined by the number of

 tons of feed distributed in this

 state by the distributor during

-1 the previous year.
-1
+the previous year.